cisagov/cyhy_amis/README.md

 ```
 ansible-galaxy install --force -r packer/ansible/requirements.yml
 ```
-will update the roles that are being pull from external sources.
+will update the roles that are being pulled from external sources.
 This may be required, for example, if a role that is being pulled from a GitHub repository has been updated and you want the new changes.
 By default `ansible-galaxy install` _will not_ upgrade roles.